apollographql/apollo-client/docs/source/development-testing/static-typing.md

     }
   },
   ignoreNoDocuments: true,
-}
+};

-export default config
+export default config;
 ```

-There are multiple ways to [specify a schema](https://www.the-guild.dev/graphql/codegen/docs/config-reference/schema-field#root-level) in your `codegen.ts`, so pick the way that works best for your project setup.
+> There are multiple ways to [specify a schema](https://www.the-guild.dev/graphql/codegen/docs/config-reference/schema-field#root-level) in your `codegen.ts`, so pick the way that works best for your project setup.

 Finally, we'll add the following scripts to our `package.json` file: